Updated: March 23, 2026

 - Personal and company NIF tax number

-- Social security number and tax receipts
+- Social security number in Portugal and tax receipts

 - Business certification